OPSILab/Data-model-mapper-frontend/docs/usage.md

 If the Output preview is good, you can save the map or export it.

-If you want to download map settings, just click **EXPORT** button.
+If you want to download map record, just click **EXPORT** button.

-If you want to save map settings into Data model mapper Database , click **SAVE AS NEW**.
+If you want to save map record into Data model mapper Database , click **SAVE AS NEW**.

 ![](images/home.png)